5 Ways to Prevent Constipation in Your Kids

 It can be difficult to tell if your baby or young child is constipated.
 Look for these signs.

 We’ve probably all had constipation at least once in our lives and, chances are good that we hated every minute of it.
 When it comes to your own children, what can you do to help keep your little ones from getting constipated?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dr. Mahajan says constipation often starts when kids are away from home and afraid to use the bathroom.
+“About 1 in 20 pediatrician visits are about constipation,” says Dr. Kabbany.
+“It often starts when kids are away from home and afraid to use the bathroom.”

 But how do you prevent constipation in the first place?
 Dr. Kabbany shares some tips to help parents avoid it in their children:

 If your child is potty trained, help them establish a bathroom routine so they can use it regularly.
 By developing a routine, ideally one that goes along with a regular meal schedule, it’ll signal their bodies to head to the bathroom.
 Try to have meals at the same time every day so their little bodies will get that internal urge after they eat.
 Using a footstool during toilet time will also help them evacuate more effectively.

 Water is crucial for our bodies to work properly and to get bowels moving along.
 Alongside eating a balanced diet, make sure your child also drinks plenty of water.